cert-manager/website/content/en/docs/contributing/building.md

 Bazel has 3 main commands which we use:

-`bazel build [...]` will build and compile code for you eg. `bazel build //cmd/ctl` will build our CLI.
+`bazel build [...]` will build and compile code for you e.g. `bazel build //cmd/ctl` will build our CLI.
-`bazel test [...]` will run any tests for a given package `bazel run [...]` is only used to run certain scripts not the compiled code (unlike Go). eg. `bazel run //hack/bin:helm` will download and run Helm.
+`bazel test [...]` will run any tests for a given package `bazel run [...]` is only used to run certain scripts not the compiled code (unlike Go). e.g. `bazel run //hack/bin:helm` will download and run Helm.

 ### Package format